Covid 19 coronavirus: Isolation hotel absconder blasts compassionate exemption system

 The mother took to social media overnight to criticise the process that refused her family to right to say goodbye to the children's father after they travelled from Brisbane.

+She said she had undergone another Covid test since being reacptured and it was negative.

-She denied the move was "premeditated" in any way - and insists she understood the health risk to the public and had worn a mask while on the loose.
+The mother denied the move was "premeditated" in any way - and insists she understood the health risk to the public and had worn a mask while on the loose.

 The woman added they only wanted one hour to view the man's body.